 However, with treatment, the outlook is excellent.
 With treatment, symptoms usually go and you are very unlikely to develop any complications.

 Who gets hypothyroidism?

-About 1 in 50 women, and about 1 in 1,000 men develop hypothyroidism at some time in their life.
-It most commonly develops in adult women, and becomes more common with increasing age.
+About 1 in 50 women and about 1 in 1,000 men develop hypothyroidism at some time in their lives.
+It most commonly develops in adult women and becomes more common with increasing age.
 However, it can occur at any age and can affect anyone.

 What causes hypothyroidism?